Sheryl Cooper

 Sheryl Cooper (c.
-May 20, 1956 or 1957) is an American dancer, stage performer, and the wife of the shock rock singer Alice Cooper.
+May 20, 1956) is an American dancer, stage performer, and the wife of the shock rock singer Alice Cooper.
 In addition to regularly performing on tour with her husband, she teaches, choreographs, produces, and directs children's dance and theatre in the Phoenix, Arizona area.
-She also is an executive board member of Alice Cooper's Solid Rock teen centers.
+She was also one of three co-founders of Alice Cooper's Solid Rock, a non-profit foundation for inner-city teens in Arizona.

 Biography and touring career

 Sheryl Cooper was born Sheryl Goddard in Denver, Colorado.
 At age 3, her family moved to Connecticut while her father studied at Yale University.
 They then re-located to the Pasadena area of California.
 She began dancing at a young age, training in classical ballet until age 16, when she switched to jazz.
 Part of her schooling included an apprenticeship with Joffrey Ballet.